MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/storage/New-Partition.md

 This example uses five cmdlets and the pipeline to get all disks, filter them for only RAW, unpartitioned disks, initialize the disks, partition the disks, and then to format them.

-### Example 3: Create a new EFI partition on GTP disk 2
+### Example 3: Create a new EFI partition on GPT disk 2
 ```powershell
 PS C:\> New-Partition -DiskNumber 2 -Size 500MB -GptType "{c12a7328-f81f-11d2-ba4b-00a0c93ec93b}"
 ```